 "Owww…Happy…are you okay?"
 The soft, strained voice of Lucy was barely audible; the cat's was even more so.

 That was all it took.
 Natsu's face split into a grin of relief and satisfaction.

-"They're alright…" He said to Laxus who looked down at him feeling some relief of his determination to not care.
+"They're alright…" he said to Laxus who looked down at him feeling some relief despite his determination to not care.
 No longer distracted, the pink-haired boy breathed deep before releasing a roar of flames that Laxus couldn't dodge completely.
-After landing a good distance way, he scowled at the smoking fur on his coat.
+After landing a good distance away, he scowled at the smoking fur on his coat.
 "Okay…" Natsu said punching his palm and taking a cool-battle-ready pose, "Let's finally get this thing started.
 I'm all fired up now!"

 "Do you say that every time you get into a fight?"
 Laxus taunted, shrugging his coat off and removing his headphones; he dropped them on top of the pile of fur.
 "It is seriously getting old."
 As he discarded the items, the man pushed all thoughts that were not related to grounding Natsu into pulp out of his mind for the last time.